rilhia/omni-endo-ai-mcp/README.md

 With this version you simply *talk* to your assistant.
 You ask a question in plain language, and the assistant reaches into your data, pulls exactly what it needs, and analyses it for you, all within the conversation.

+> [!NOTE]
+> **Built for Claude first.** This was designed and tuned for **Claude Desktop** (Section A), and that is where it works best, fully featured and the most reliable.
+I have since added the option to run it with **other LLMs through Open WebUI** (Section B): that path works, but it is not as polished, so treat it as "good, not perfect".
+A happy side effect of wiring up Open WebUI is that the tools also became available as a plain web API, so you can poke around your data directly through the **OpenAPI interface** (Section C) with no AI at all.
+In short: Claude for the best experience; Open WebUI if you would rather use another model; OpenAPI if you just want to explore the raw functions.

 You ask things like:
 * *"How was my time in range last month?"*
 * *"Why do I keep going high in the evenings?"*